TiarkRompf/lms-clean/src/main/scala/lms/transformation/tensor.md

 2. The `body` block is evaluted to `reflect` the nodes and `reify` the blocks into the `GraphBuilder`.
 Then a `Graph` object is returned containing all nodes, final block, and a hashmap from `Sym` to `Node` (for getting the definition of a `Sym`).
 3. Then the `g` is reset to null.

-In the more sofisticated frontend `stub.scala`, we use an `object Adapter` as the graph constructor.
+In the more sophisticated frontend `stub.scala`, we use an `object Adapter` as the graph constructor.
 It overrides the `mkGraphBuilder()` with `GraphBuilderOpt`, which has more optimizations at node construction.
 To offer a `Rep[T]` type for each `Backend.Exp`, the `Backend.Exp` are wrapped in a `Wrap[T]` class